alan-turing-institute/environmental-ds-book/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-6-green.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# The Environmental Data Sense book
+# The Environmental Data Science book

 A **living**, **open** and **community-driven** online resource to showcase and increase the awareness of data, research and open-source tools for collaborative, reproducible and transparent Environmental Data Science.